Turkish leader backs boycott of French goods over cartoon row

 The row has its roots in a knife attack outside a French school on Oct.
 16 in which an 18-year-old man of Chechen origin beheaded Samuel Paty, a 47-year-old teacher who had shown pupils cartoons of Mohammad in a civics lesson on freedom of speech.

-The cartoons had initially appeared years ago in the satirical magazine Charlie Hebdo, whose Paris editorial office was attacked in 2015 by gunmen who killed 12 people.
+The cartoons first appeared many years ago in the satirical magazine Charlie Hebdo, whose Paris editorial office was attacked in 2015 by gunmen who killed 12 people.

 EUROPEAN ALLIES

-Several of France's partners in the European Union rallied round on Monday.
+Several of France's partners in the European Union rallied round the French leader on Monday.

 Italian Prime Minister Giuseppe Conte, in a Twitter post, said Erdogan's remarks directed at Macron were unacceptable.